ColinOrr/colinorr.github.io/_posts/2016-01-21-visual-studio-code-snippets.md

 argument null check.

 **Note:** this test inherits from a base class called `Context` which isn't standard MSpec.
-I tend to create this class to share context and setup between multiple tests.
+I always create a context class for each test file to share context and setup between multiple tests.

 guid
 ----